ramkumarm15/JWT-Authentication-system-using-React-JS-and-Django/readme.md

-# JWT Authentication system using React JS and Django
 # Authentication system using REST API

 ## Frontend Works

 The frontend is completely implemented by using [React JS](https://reactjs.org/).
 UI design is done with the use of my own redefined Bootstrap framework(v.5.0.2) and [react-bootstrap](https://react-bootstrap.github.io/).
-Here I provide the link of my [Bootstarp](https://github.com/ramkumarm15/updated-css-library).
+Here I provide the link of my [Bootstarp](https://github.com/ramkumarm15/bootstarp-modified).

 The state management is done by [redux](https://redux.js.org/), [react-redux](https://react-redux.js.org/).
 React let us build a UI as a function of a state and redux manages the state of data fetched from the [Django](https://www.djangoproject.com/) server(backend) using API request and updates the state when changes occur or the action happened.